 2. never gift parents money – only loan them money (this protects both you and them)

-3. don’t rely on home-made loans or IOUs – build a Loan Agreement
+3. do not rely on home-made loans or IOUs – build a Legal Consolidated Loan Contract

 ‘Mr Rowntree has not deliberately chosen to ignore the law.
 His evidence presented to the Tribunal suggests that he genuinely believed that there were arguments to support his view that a loan was in existence.’

 He failed.
 Only a legally prepared Loan Agreement satisfies the ATO, Bankruptcy Courts and Family Court.

 See free sample of a Child to Parent Loan Agreement

 Press ‘Start Building for free‘ button above to build: